Environmental Science Academy - ESA

 The Environmental Science Academy focuses on the sciences and environmental influences.
 Students regularly conduct indoor and outdoor labs with applications to real world settings.
 Students will learn how human activity impacts the environment and will obtain the critical thinking and problem-solving skills necessary to productively contribute to real-life solutions.
 Students investigate real-world, local problems and create unique solutions.
 They undergo project-based learning in the fields of environmental science, natural resource management, energy science, and culminate their experience with a senior project where they can make a real impact on their community in the area of their choosing.
 ESA students make a difference.

-12th grade: Students choose their senior trip.
-Previous trips have been camping in Monterey, snorkeling at Catalina, and Visiting San Fracisco’s Alcatraz Island.
+- 12th grade: Students choose their senior trip.
+Previous trips have been camping in Monterey, snorkeling at Catalina, and Visiting San Francisco’s Alcatraz Island.

 Projects: Recycling research, presentation, and action plan Landscaping and growing native, drought-tolerant plants Biodiversity studies Senior projects of the student's’ choice